Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: Glow outline visible only on sight.
 			// 1: Glow outline visible through the walls.
 			"Glow Type"				"0"

+			// The Mutant Tank is only effective toward human survivors.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Requires Humans"			"0"
 		}
 		"Health"
 		{